zylimz107/deeppurple/README.md

 Add my OpenAI API key(**ask me when you want to set up, or you can use your own if you have**) to your environment variables: if using intelliJ, go to run > Edit Configurations: look for Environment Variables: Paste"OPENAI_API_KEY= (openai key here) ".

-4. Run
+4. Run BackendApplication

 5. If you are familiar with postman, you can test it with the address: http://localhost:8080/api/communications.
-- Use a json for POST method, example:
+Use a json for POST method, example:
 {
     "content": "I am happy!"
 }

-6. Else, you can setup the react provided:
+6. Else, you can setup the simple react provided:

 **Frontend Instructions**
+Note that this frontend is just for testing purposes, there is no aesthetic consideration or extra functionality.

 Install dependencies: Navigate to the frontend folder and install the required dependencies:

 npm install